nag92/pdblib-matlab/README.md

 ### References

 Did you find PbDLib useful for your research?
-Please acknowledge the authors in any academic publications that used some parts of these codes.
+Please acknowledge the authors in any academic publications that used parts of these codes.

 ```
 @article{Calinon15,